 How to Use Korean Question Words

 To make your learning as easy as possible, we’ll also show you a sample sentence of each question word.
 There may also be some notes near the question words if there are special cases.
-We’ve included the English translation as well as the sentence in romanized English.
+We’ve included the English translation and the sentence in romanized English so you can easily take note of the Korean words and phrases used.

 What in Korean – 뭐 (mwo)

 The word for “what” in Korean is 뭐 (mwo) which is the shortened form of 무엇.
-You’ll likely see 뭐 used most of the time, but it’s useful to learn both words.
+You’ll likely see 뭐 used in most situations, but it’s useful to learn both words.

 이름이 뭐예요? (ireumi mwoyeyo?)